ImageMagick/Usage-Markdown/resize/index.md

 convert checks_triangle.gif -scale 1000% checks_triangle_mag.gif
 ~~~

-The images above have been greatly enlarged
+The images above have been greatly enlarged.

 The above shows the result you get for 'purely averaged', vs, 'pixel mixed', vs, 'linear interolation'.